-NIWA offers a wide range of courses each year, presented at a number of venues according to need and the level of interest.
+NIWA offers a wide range of courses, presented at different venues according to need and the level of interest.

 Courses are presented at a number of venues according to need and level of interest, and in some instances can include in-house training on the premises of the agency requiring the course.

-The courses that will be listed are tentative and will run only if there is sufficient demand for each course.
-Enrolments for each course will normally close 3 weeks before the course date listed below.
+The courses are only run if there is sufficient demand (e.g. electric fishing has a minimum of six people).
 NIWA also runs courses on request tailored to your needs.
-If your organisation has specific training needs that NIWA could assist with please contact the NIWA Training Coordinator, Heather Scott, to discuss your training needs.
+If your organisation has specific training needs please email email@example.com, to discuss them.

 For general diving enquires or Recognition Training and Experience Courses (RTEC), please contact Crispin Middleton, National Dive Safety Officer.
 Crispin.firstname.lastname@example.org